This flavorful main-dish salad, ready in just 30 minutes, makes a great alternative to traditional tacos.

 Variations

 - Use chicken instead of ground beef.
 You can bake a couple of large chicken breasts, then shred them and briefly saute them in oil with taco seasoning.
-Or use ground chicken or turkey.
+Or use cooked ground chicken or turkey.

 - Replace the guacamole with sliced avocado.